darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potential bugs.
 It's better to write clear, maintainable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-10
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+It's better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and measurement.
+Focusing too much on optimization early on can lead to complex and hard-to-maintain code, which can cause more problems in the long run.